Search our Site

 • young age at diagnosis (<50y).

-• rare cancer diagnosis (e.g. male breast cancer).
+• Rare/unusual cancer diagnosis (e.g. male breast cancer).

-PCPs also have a role in coordinating high-risk screening (e.g. MRI) and referring for specialist consultation for consideration of risk-reducing management and screening recommendations.
-Genomic knowledge is rapidly expanding, staying up-to-date with new referral criteria and screening recommendations, and possibly re-referring patients for genetic consultation can be an important role for PCPs.
+PCPs also have a role in coordinating high-risk screening (e.g. MRI) and referring for specialist consultation for consideration of risk-reducing management and personalized screening recommendations.

 What is hereditary breast and ovarian cancer?